Astound Broadband, powered by RCN, offers no contracts and fast download speeds—if you live in the right zip code.

 When reviewing internet services, such as those provided by Astound Broadband, we go above and beyond simple metrics.

-We place a heavy emphasis on the technical details such as overall download speeds, upload speed, and any included data caps.
+We heavily emphasize technical details such as overall download speeds, upload speed, and any included data caps.
 However, we also consider overall availability, affordability, and contracts involved.

 Here are the factors we considered when reviewing services: